segmentio/segment-docs/src/connections/destinations/catalog/freshsales-suite-crm/index.md

 #### Traits

-Traits are pieces of information you know about a user that are included in an identify method.
+Traits are mandatory in an identify method, which contains pieces of information you know about a user.

 #### Default Traits